6 Ways a Book Writing Coach Can Help You Birth Your Story

 I remember meeting her for the first time and knowing that she was just the right fit.
 She had invited us to her home to take a birthing class, and there was a level of comfort in her knowledge, her understanding, her ability to listen, and her counsel.
 I knew that she was someone who could see the roadblocks that I could not, that she would help me journey through the unknown, that she would advocate and support me in my goals even when I felt like I couldn’t make it any longer, that she would also be there to help me navigate through the changes, twists, and turns that came up and change best-laid plans.

-Your coach is there to give you guidance when you are questioning a part of the process.
+- Your book writing coach is there to give you guidance when you are questioning a part of the process.

-Your coach is there to shed light on your untapped strengths and cheer you on.
+- Your book writing coach is there to shed light on your untapped strengths and cheer you on.

-Your coach is there to listen—to hear your vision for how your book can grow, develop, and ultimately enter this world.
+- Your book writing coach is there to listen—to hear your vision for how your book can grow, develop, and ultimately enter this world.

-Your coach is there to encourage you, to watch you triumph and succeed over every obstacle, every little push in your journey.
+- Your book writing coach is there to encourage you, to watch you triumph and succeed over every obstacle, every little push in your journey.

-Your coach is there to empower you to birth your story on your own—to be a hand to hold and a voice to encourage.
+- Your book writing coach is there to empower you to birth your story on your own—to be a hand to hold and a voice to encourage.

-Your coach can help you to explore the most beautiful version of this sometimes laborious but always transformational process—helping you to find your strength and your voice in it all.
+- Your book writing coach can help you to explore the most beautiful version of this sometimes laborious but always transformational process—helping you to find your strength and your voice in it all.

 It was 2:53 on an early December morning in 2016 when I could feel the story of my life changing.